cgat-developers/ruffus/doc/tutorials/manual/tasks_as_recipes.rst

     which are absolutely necessary.

-    By default, **Ruffus** uses file modification times to see which parts of the pipeline are out of date, and which |task|_\s need to be run again.
-This is so convenient that even if a pipeline is not file-based (for example, using database tables instead), it may be worth while to use dummy, sentinel files to manage the stages of a pipeline.
+    By default, **Ruffus** uses file modification times to see which parts of the pipeline are out of date, and which :term:`task`\s need to be run again.
+This is so convenient that even if a pipeline is not file-based (if it, for example, uses database tables instead), it may be worth while to use dummy, "sentinel" files to manage the stages of a pipeline.

     (It is also possible, as we shall see later, to add custom functions to determine which parts of the pipeline are out